Your Board Appointment Plan: 10 step guide

 STEP 8 – Be active on LinkedIn

-LinkedIn is key whether you focus on a formal or information path to a board appointment.
-Building and nurturing connections are essential.
-You can never fully anticipate the potential impact that just one of your connections might bring to your board career success.
+LinkedIn is key, whether you focus on a formal or informal path to a board appointment.
+Building and nurturing connections is an essential part of a proactive board appointment plan.
+You can never fully anticipate the impact that a single connection might have on your board career.

 Use your list of target organizations (from Step 7) to research and compose a list of the current and past directors.
 Connecting with them should be straightforward if you are authentic and legitimate.
-Also, ensure you follow your target organizations on LinkedIn.
-This will ensure news, announcements and board opportunities appear in your feed.
+Always follow your target organizations and similar organizations on LinkedIn.
+This will ensure news, announcements, and even board opportunities appear in your feed.

 Finally, organizations and recruiters use LinkedIn as their primary tool to source potential board candidates.
-You must ensure that your LinkedIn profile is board-ready and reflects what you offer at the board level.
+Therefore, you must ensure that your LinkedIn profile is always up to date and board-ready.
+It must reflect what you offer at the board level.

 STEP 9 – Make time

-A board seat within 12 months should be your firm and an achievable goal.
+Securing a board seat within 12 months is a realistic goal.
 To make it happen, you must be committed and consistent.
 This means setting dedicated time to make it happen.
-From today, put in your diary a recurring weekly appointment of at least 30 minutes to spend on your board appointment plan.
-Include tasks that need to be completed.
+From today, in your diary, add a recurring weekly appointment of at least 30 minutes to action your board appointment plan.
+Include the individual tasks to be completed.
 Make working on your board career a habit.

 STEP 10 – Seek support